-1.5.12prof.Cr2b - Explain how traditional and non-traditional materials may impact human health and the environment and demonstrate safe handling of materials, tools, and equipment.
-1.5.12prof.Cr2c - Collaboratively develop a proposal for an installation, artwork, or space design that transforms the perception and experience of a particular place.
-1.5.12.Cr.3 1.5.12.Cr: Cre ating - Anchor Standard 3: Refining and completing artistic ideas and work.
-Grade 12: Proficient • 1.5.12prof.Cr3a - Apply relevant criteria from traditional and contemporary cultural contexts to examine, reflect on, and plan revisions for works of art and design in progress.
-1.5.12.Pr: PI RESENTING: Ir nterpreting and sharing artistic work.
-1.5.12.Pr.4 1.5.12.Pr: Pres enting - Anchor Standard 4: Selecting, analyzing, and interpreting work.
-Grade 12: Proficient 1.5.12prof.Pr4a - Analyze, select, and curate artifacts and/or artworks for presentation and preservation.
-1.5.12.Pr.5 1.5.12.Pr: Pres needed to crea enting - Anchor Standard 5: Developing and refining techniques and models or steps te products.
-Grade 12: Proficient • 1.5.12prof.Pr5a - Analyze and evaluate the reasons and ways an exhibition is presented.
-1.5.12.Pr.6 1.5.12.Pr: Presenting - Anchor Standard 6: Convey meaning through art.
-Grade 12: Proficient 1.5.12prof.Pr6a - Analyze and describe the impact that an exhibition or collection has on personal awareness of social, cultural, or political beliefs and understandings.
-1.5.12.Re: R ESPONDING: U Understanding and evaluating how the arts convey meaning.
-1.5.12.Re.7 1.5.12.Re: Re sponding - Anchor Standard 7: Perceiving and analyzing artistic work.
-Grade 12: Proficient 1.5.12prof.Re7a - Hypothesize ways in which art influences perception and understanding of human experiences.
-1.5.12prof.Re7b - Analyze how one's understanding of the world is affected by experiencing visual arts.
+1.5.12.Cr.2 1.5.12.Cr: Creating - Anchor Standard 2: Organizing and developing ideas.
+Grade 12: Proficient• 1.5.12prof.Cr2a - Engage in making a work of art or design without having a preconceived plan.• 1.5.12prof.Cr2b - Explain how traditional and non-traditional materials may impact human health and the environment and demonstrate safe handling of materials, tools, and equipment.• 1.5.12prof.Cr2c - Collaboratively develop a proposal for an installation, artwork, or space design that transforms the perception and experience of a particular place.
+1.5.12.Cr.3 1.5.12.Cr: Creating - Anchor Standard 3: Refining and completing artistic ideas and work.
+Grade 12: Proficient• 1.5.12prof.Cr3a - Apply relevant criteria from traditional and contemporary cultural contexts to examine, reflect on, and plan revisions for works of art and design in progress.
+1.5.12.Pr: PI RESENTING: Interpreting and sharing artistic work.
+1.5.12.Pr.4 1.5.12.Pr: Presenting - Anchor Standard 4: Selecting, analyzing, and interpreting work.
+Grade 12: Proficient• 1.5.12prof.Pr4a - Analyze, select, and curate artifacts and/or artworks for presentation and preservation.
+1.5.12.Pr.5 1.5.12.Pr: Presenting - Anchor Standard 5: Developing and refining techniques and models or steps needed to create products.
+Grade 12: Proficient1.5.12prof.Pr5a - Analyze and evaluate the reasons and ways an exhibition is presented.
+1.5.12.Pr.6 .6 1.5.12.Pr: Presenting - Anchor Standard 6: Convey meaning through art.
+Grade 12: Proficient• 1.5.12prof.Pr6a - Analyze and describe the impact that an exhibition or collection has on personal awareness of social, cultural, or political beliefs and understandings.
+1.5.12.Re: R ESPONDING: Understanding and evaluating how the arts convey meaning.
+1.5.12.Re.7 1.5.12.Re: Responding - Anchor Standard 7: Perceiving and analyzing artistic work.
+Grade 12: Proficient• 1.5.12prof.Re7a - Hypothesize ways in which art influences perception and understanding of human experiences. • 1.5.12prof.Re7b - Analyze how one's understanding of the world is affected by experiencing visual arts.
 1.5.12.Re.8 1.5.12.Re: Responding - Anchor Standard 8: Interpreting intent and meaning.
-Grade 12: Proficient 1.5.12prof.Re8a - Interpret an artwork or collection of works, supported by relevant and sufficient evidence found in the work and its various contexts.
+Grade 12: Proficient• 1.5.12prof.Re8a - Interpret an artwork or collection of works, supported by relevant and sufficient evidence found in the work and its various contexts.
 1.5.12.Re.9 1.5.12.Re: Responding - Anchor Standard 9: Applying criteria to evaluate artistic work.
-Grade 12: Proficient 1.5.12prof.Re9a - Establish relevant criteria in order to evaluate a work of art or collection of works.